marco89/wagescalculator/README.md

-# wagescalculator
-Program to track hours worked and wages owed
+A program to track hours worked during a working week which then calculates wages owed and exports the resulting hours worked and money earned to an excel spreadsheet.